10 best CMDB tools for 2026: What actually works

 - What SLAs are tied to this system?

-| Here’s the best potential of CMDB in vulnerability management: Let’s say, if an AWS S3 bucket is found non-compliant (e.g., not encrypted), the scanning tool can query the CMDB for its owner and trigger a complain ticket to the responsible team.
-The CMDB lets you report which systems are affected by a zero-day, track remediation progress, and dynamically create change requests — all while staying traceable and compliant. |
+The CMDB in vulnerability management (2026 use case): If an AWS S3 bucket is found non-compliant (e.g., not encrypted), the scanning tool can query the CMDB for its owner and trigger a compliance ticket to the responsible team.
+The CMDB lets you report which systems are affected by a zero-day, track remediation progress, and dynamically create change requests, all while staying traceable and compliant.

 Key features to look for in a CMDB tool

-✅ Automated discovery of IT assets
+Automated discovery of IT assets

-Your CMDB is only as good as its data — and data doesn’t stay accurate for long.
-That’s why automated discovery isn’t just a feature, it’s a must-have.
+Your CMDB is only as good as its data, and data doesn’t stay accurate for long.
+That’s why automated discovery isn’t just a feature; it’s a must-have.

 Look for tools that support both agentless scans for broad visibility and agents for deep dives into systems.
 Virima checks both boxes.
 It discovers everything from cloud instances to shadow IT and keeps your inventory current without manual effort.